 Find the results in my dissertation here.

-Focusing on the wetfish fishery (anchovy, sardine and squid) in California, we explore factors that lead to shifts in fishery dynamics, and ways that fishermen adapt in the face of economic and environmental disturbances.
+Focusing on the wetfish fishery (anchovy, sardine and squid) in California, we explored factors that lead to shifts in fishery dynamics, and ways that fishermen adapt in the face of economic and environmental disturbances.
 Our findings indicate that fisheries management would benefit by promoting regulations that allow fishery participants to shift effort between and among fisheries to encourage adaptive capacity in the fishery’s social-ecological system.
 These flexible, interconnected fishery systems can ensure that fishermen and fish stocks are resilient to continuing climatic, market and governance changes.
+This work was coordinated by Stanford’s Center for Ocean Solutions.

-Our open access publication can be found here.
+Our PloS One open access publication can be found here.

 CLIMATE AND FISHERIES